TULiberalArts/Economics/pages/undergradaute.md

 For course descriptions for the program course requirements listed above, see the Economics and Mathematics Courses under University Course Descriptions.

 Frequently, there are specialized or topical courses offered at the undergraduate level.
 Information on these can be found each semester in the University Course Schedule under the courses: Economics 3580 and 3680, Special Topics.

+## Prepare For Graduate Work

+Economics is excellent preparation for graduate school, and is widely considered to be one of the best degrees for students interested in pursuing a professional degree in business or law.

+## Research Opportunities

+Students seeking research experience may work directly  with specific faculty members or through the Center for  Regional Economics at Temple.
+Student interns perform research relating to economic issues in the Delaware Valley under the supervision of Temple professors and professional economists.